-Create Successful Leadership in HR Management — The M.A. in Organizational Leadership with a Human Resources concentration is designed to enhance the HR management and general leadership skills of human resource professionals.
+The Master of Arts in Organizational Leadership with a Human Resources concentration (MLR) degree is designed to enhance the HR management and general leadership skills of human resource professionals.

 The curriculum for the M.A. in Organizational Leadership with a Human Resources concentration begins with an understanding of how HR works as a strategic resource, then moves on to help students develop and apply ethics and leadership skills in the modern workplace.
 It continues with analyzing and preparing for the future in a globally-connected and diverse world.